heliotropium72/traffic_sign_classifier/README.md

 ## Design and Test a Model Architecture

 ### 1. Data augmentation
 The dataset was augmentated by randomly modified copies of the original images.
-Tensorflow's own data augementaion functions were used to this end.

-Function1
-Function2
+The `tensorflow.image` module offers already several functions for data augmentation:
+- random saturation
+- random contrast
+- random brightness
+- random crop (not applicable, without resizing separately)

+I used a combination of all functions to augement the data set.
+In the following is the result for a test image.
+![alt text][imgAugemented]

-Every label was augemented by at least xx images until the label contained at least xx images.
+Every label was augemented by at least 10 images until the label contained at least 500 images.
 After augementaion, the training data contained ... images.
 The labels are distributed more equally now.

-Here is an example of a randomly modified image (right) in comparison to the original image (left):

-![alt text][imgAugemented]
+![alt text][label_dist2]

 ### 1. Image preprocessing

-The image were converted to grayscale and then normalized using '(data - np.array(data).mean()) / np.array(data).std()'
+The image were converted to grayscale and then normalized using `data - np.array(data).mean()) / np.array(data).std()`

 Here is an example of a traffic sign image before and after preprocessing.